San Francisco Psychoanalytic Psychotherapy Training Program

 The mission of this two-year program is to teach ways of thinking and working that will help each trainee to become a more fulfilled and effective psychoanalytic psychotherapist.
 This is accomplished through didactic courses, case conferences, mentorship, and supervision.
 All instructors, case conference leaders, and supervisors are experienced psychoanalytic clinicians and members of the SFCP faculty.

-Foundations of Psychoanalytic Psychotherapy is an option that allows trainees to enroll in the PPTP's first-year coursework without obligation to complete supervision or second-year coursework.
-Trainees who enroll in Foundations of Psychoanalytic Psychotherapy may later decide to apply to the PPTP to engage in the second year of didactic courses and the supervised psychotherapy component of the PPTP.
+Foundations of Psychoanalytic Psychotherapy is an option that allows trainees to participate in the first year coursework (didactic seminars and case conferences) of the PPTP, without undertaking the supervised psychotherapy component.
+Students who enroll in Foundations may later decide to apply to the PPTP if they wish to engage in the second year of didactic courses and begin seeing psychoanalytic psychotherapy patients under the guidance of PPTP supervisors.

 Trainees in PPTP and Foundations of Psychoanalytic Psychotherapy attend courses on Tuesday evenings from 6:15 to 9:30 p.m. in San Francisco.
 Courses are held 36 weeks per year.
 Each evening is comprised of a 90-minute didactic seminar, a 15-minute break, and a 90-minute case conference.